sladericewatkins/onecms7/src/macos-ventura-issues/index.md

 - [13.1] Freezes when reading emails from other Mailboxes other than the Inbox.

 ## Resolved

+### In macOS 13.2.1 Ventura
+- [13.2, Finder] Finder can't seem to remember that I have the Desktop folder favorited and regularly removes it from the Favorites list.
+- [13.2, System Settings] AppleCare+ message won't go away despite declining it several times.

 ### In macOS 13.2 Ventura
 - [13.1, Mail] I'm no longer seeing Mail get stuck downloading new messages and requiring a restart of any kind.
 Your mileage may vary.
 (Source is self)